utopia-foss/utopia/doc/usage/eval/plotting/style.rst

     set_legend:
       loc: 'best'

-And why not annotate some points in the plot:
+Or annotate some noteworthy points in the plot:

 .. code-block:: yaml